colinbate/svelte-ts-tailwind-template/README.md

 # Svelte 5 + TS + Tailwind 3.4 app

-> At this time (Sept 2024) Svelte 5 is a release candidate.
-You may see some warnings when `npm install`ing.
+> (Oct 19, 2024) Svelte 5 has been released!

 This is a project template for [Svelte](https://svelte.dev) (v5) apps.
 It lives at https://github.com/colinbate/svelte-ts-tailwind-template and is based on the official Svelte template via `create-vite` with TypeScript selected and Tailwind CSS added via `svelte-add`.
 The dependencies were then updated to latest (as of the latest commit).
 It is getting pretty easy to get this stack working without this template, but may save you a bit of time.

+There is now a new `npx sv` command that you can use to initialize Svelte apps, and you may find that more useful.

-> Note that this isn't a SvelteKit app, this is a vanilla Svelte template with the above mentioned technologies pre-installed.
+Note that this isn't a SvelteKit app, this is a vanilla Svelte template with the above mentioned technologies pre-installed.
 Now that SvelteKit is production ready, it is an option you may want to consider for any larger apps.

 To create a new project based on this template using [degit](https://github.com/Rich-Harris/degit):